 I’m so glad she had you and that you had her.”

-I received a dog sympathy card about a year ago when my beloved Doberman died unexpectedly.
+I received a dog sympathy card when my beloved Doberman died unexpectedly.
 It came with flowers–tulips I believe.
 I loved this expression because it was sweet and not overly sentimental.
 Just facts that reflected my dog and I were a good team.
 Reading that phrase made me cry, but it also comforted me.
 The same phrase could be used for a horse.

 “When you’re ready, come ride my horse.”